 That loss to Alabama was the beginning of Tennessee being a bit of an enigma on a game by game basis.
 Tennessee won three straight over Arkansas, Texas A&M, and Vandy, having the Vols looking like they were back on track.
 However, the Volunteers dropped back to back games following their three game winning streak.
 A blowout loss at Florida and a nine-point loss to Missouri at home, followed by just barely beating a not great Mississippi State team at home had Tennessee fans scratching their heads.
 The Vols bounced back, dominating Kansas in the SEC/Big 12 Challenge, but the winning ways didn’t last long.
-Tennessee then lost to an Ole Miss team that has a losing conference record, before beating Kentucky in Rupp Arena.
-Even after beating Kentucky, Tennessee lost in convincing fashion to LSU to bring their overall record to 15-5 on the year, with a No.19 ranking in the AP Poll.
-The preseason odds-on favorite to win the SEC now sits at 4th in the conference with less than two weeks to play.
+Just earlier this week, Tennessee lost to an Ole Miss team that has a losing conference record.
+Coming into tonight’s game, Tennessee has lost three of their last five, and four of their last nine.
+Sitting ranked at No. 11 in the AP Poll, recent play from the Vols has shown they are definitely beatable on a nightly basis.

 5. Recent struggles against the Vols

-More recently, Tennessee has beaten Kentucky in four of the last five meetings.
+More recently, Tennessee has beaten Kentucky in three of the last four meetings.
 Kentucky hasn’t had more than a two-game winning streak over the Volunteers since 2013.
-Obviously, Kentucky still dominates the overall series against Tennessee, with a 156-75 overall record.
-Tonight will be only the fourth time since John Calipari started at Kentucky that the Cats will be unranked going into a game against Tennessee.
+Obviously, Kentucky still dominates the overall series against Tennessee, with a 156-74 overall record.
+Tonight will be only the third time since John Calipari started at Kentucky that the Cats will be unranked going into a game against Tennessee.
 Tonight’s game, in Rupp Arena, opened with the Volunteers at a 4-point favorite, which has been bet down to around 3.5 as of this afternoon.

 Go Cats.
 Beat Vols.